Learning-based Software System

 Jump to navigation Jump to search

-A Learning System is a system (that applies a learning algorithm and can solve a learning task (has a learning ability to to improve its system performance based on experience).
+A Learning-based Software System is a information-processing software system that implements learning algorithms to solve automated learning task (to improve system performance based on learning tasks).

 References